 Solution resistance or electrolyte resistance Rs is a significant factor in the impedance of an electrochemical cell.
 The resistance of the electrolyte solution depends on the ion types, concentration, temperature, and geometry of the electrode surface.
 For example, DI water has a much higher electrolyte resistance than a salt solution.
 Solution resistance is often read from the Nyquist Plot (the real axis value at the high-frequency intercept) in Figure 3.

-Charge Transfer Resistance Rt, when a metal is in contact with an electrolyte, metal gets oxidized so electrons leave the metal, and metal ions diffuse into the electrolyte.
+Charge Transfer Resistance Rt, when a metal is in contact with an electrolyte, metal gets oxidized, so electrons leave the metal, and metal ions diffuse into the electrolyte.
 A charge is transferred during this process.
-The charge transfer resistance is greatly controlled by the reaction kinetics, the temperature, and the concentration of the reactant and reaction products, and the potential.
+The charge transfer resistance is greatly controlled by the reaction kinetics, the temperature, the concentration of the reactant and reaction products, and the potential.
 Sometimes, researchers will stir the solution to minimize the concentration gradient of the reactant/reaction product between the gradient between bulk and metal surface to study the charge-transfer kinetics.

 Diffusion or Warburg Impedance Zw is the impedance to evaluate species mass transfer from bulk to the metal surface.
 As mentioned earlier, there is always a concentration gradient between the bulk and metal surface.
-Therefore, the Warburg impedance highly depends on how fast the metal ion can be transferred from metal surface to bulk solution, how fast the oxidant can be transferred from bulk to metal surface to consume the electrons (Figure 4).
+Therefore, the Warburg impedance highly depends on how fast the metal ion can be transferred from the metal surface to the bulk solution, and how fast the oxidant can be transferred from bulk to metal surface to consume the electrons (Figure 4).
 At the same time, Warburg impedance also depends on the frequency of the applied potential perturbation.
 Under low frequency, the reactants need to travel further for reaction, which increases the Warburg impedance.
 Vice versa under high frequency.

 Coating Capacitance Cƒ is typically used to evaluate the protection of the organic coating or hydrophobic layer formed on the surface.
-The capacitance depends on surface size, dielectric constants of the material, distances between two plates, which is the coating thickness.
-At room temperature, the DI water has a dielectric constant at 80, while most of the organic coating has a dielectric constant below 10.
+The capacitance depends on surface size, dielectric constants of the material, and distances between two plates, which is the coating thickness.
+At room temperature, the DI water has a dielectric constant of 80, while most of the organic coating has a dielectric constant below 10.
 The changed coating capacitance typically means the coating has absorbed water or has some defect generated.
-One typical defect is the generated pore in the coating which provides extra paths for reactant and electron.
+One typical defect is the generated pore in the coating, which provides extra paths for reactant and electron.

 Double Layer Capacitance Cdl

 A typical double layer on the surface of the steel is constructed by the adsorption of H₂O molecules at the metal/solution interface.
 The charged metal is separated from the charged ions by an insulating space function like a capacitance.
-This double layer is affected by open circuit electrode potential, temperature, ionic concentrations, types of ions, oxide layers, electrode roughness, impurity adsorption.
-The existence of oxygen, carbon dioxide will also push apart the double layer and cause a decrease of double-layer capacitance.
+This double layer is affected by open circuit electrode potential, temperature, ionic concentrations, types of ions, oxide layers, electrode roughness, and impurity adsorption.
+The existence of oxygen, and carbon dioxide will also push apart the double layer and cause a decrease in double-layer capacitance.
 The thickness of the double layer is in the order of angstroms.
 In the real cell, the double layer is typically in the double layer is not always an ideal capacitor, and it is always treated as an empirical constant.

 BonnelA, & DabosiF.
 (1983).
 Corrosion Study of a Carbon Steel in Neutral Chloride Solutions by Impedance Techniques.
 Journal of the Electrochemical Society, 753-763.